 SSA Hearing Office

-Falls Church Hearing Office
+Falls Church, DCSSA Hearing Office

 The 12 judges at this office show a wide spread in their allowance rates, which range from 29% to 88% among those with significant caseloads.
 This variation means that which judge you draw can meaningfully impact your outcome.
 Because cases are assigned randomly, you cannot choose your judge, making it essential to prepare a file that addresses the evidentiary standards of the entire panel.